hpc-carpentry/old-hpc-workflows/_episodes/03-wildcards.md

 >
 > In many programming languages, the bulk of the language features are
 > there to allow the programmer to describe long-winded computational
 > routines as short, expressive, beautiful code.
-Features in Python
+Features in Python,
-> or R or Java, such as user-defined variables and functions are useful in
+> R, or Java, such as user-defined variables and functions are useful in
 > part because they mean we don't have to write out (or think about)
 > all of the details over and over again.
 This good habit of writing
 > things out only once is known as the "Don't Repeat Yourself"